muraliadithya/vdp/README.md

 ## Data

-The `data/` folder contains all data used by the tool-chain.
-This includes pretrained models, csv files, json configuration files, etc. The data directory can be downloaded here and is subject to a fair use in research agreement (8.6 GB): `TODO:PROVIDE LINK`.
+The `data/` folder contains all data used by the tool chain.
+This includes pretrained models, csv files, json configuration files, etc. The data directory can be downloaded here and is subject to a fair use in research agreement (8.6 GB): `https://utexas.box.com/s/rxd0fqoqya721bo3uqaaikpp9a7uk8v8`.
+This does not include the natural scenes images because we weren't able to track the licences for some of the files.
+Please email us directly about this.

 ## Communication

 The fastest way to reach the authors for any debugging help is by opening a GitHub issue.
 This also helps us document and address potential "gotchas."
-For data related issues, please email the authors directly.
+For data related issues, please email the authors directly at `adithya5@illinois.edu` or `atharvas@utexas.edu`.

 ## Common Gotcha's (Known Issues)